Kazakhstan–European Union relations: Accession of Kazakhstan to the European Union

 Kazakhstan has a westward extension, which makes a strong case geographically for its European status, and potential for eventual EU membership.
 In 2009, the ambassador of Kazakhstan to Russia, Adilbek Dzhaksybekov said "We would like to join in the future the European Union, but to join not as Estonia and Latvia, but as an equal partner".
 This statement was about a long-term perspective, because currently Kazakhstan is not even participating in the European Neighbourhood Policy (ENP) although the Kazakh Foreign Ministry has expressed interest in the ENP.
 MEP Charles Tannock has suggested Kazakhstan's inclusion in the ENP, while emphasizing that "there are still concerns regarding democracy and human rights in Kazakhstan".

-The debate regarding Kazakhstan being "European" has been a central topic in the debate of its possible entry, with some figures such as Svante E. Cornell and Johan Engvall, supporting the view that Kazakhstan has the potential and the characteristics to "be considered European" and to be considered a potential protagonist of the EU Neighbourhood policy and mayhaps even membership.
-He stated his views in a 70 pages document.
-The ISDP (Institute for Security & Development Policy), on the basis of Svante's evaluation, defined Kazakhstan as an "European Country" in 2017.
+The debate regarding Kazakhstan being "European" has been a central topic in the debate of its possible entry, with some figures such as Svante E. Cornell and Johan Engvall, supporting the view that Kazakhstan has the potential and the characteristics to "be considered European" and to be considered a potential protagonist of the EU Neighbourhood policy and perhaps even membership.
+He stated his views in a 70 page document.
+The ISDP (Institute for Security & Development Policy), on the basis of Svante's evaluation, defined Kazakhstan as a "European Country" in 2017.

-On 1 February 2023, Azat Peruashev stated, in behalf of the Aq Jol, that Kazakhstan should strive towards European standards of living and democracy, and that his party aimed to join the EU as a member state.
+On 1 February 2023, Azat Peruashev stated, on behalf of the Aq Jol, that Kazakhstan should strive towards European standards of living and democracy, and that his party aimed to join the EU as a member state.